phil-stein/mooh_engine/README.md

   - [ ] replace phys_act & scripts_act with flag
   - [ ] seperate serialization.c into terrain & entities
   - [ ] use _dbg funcs for materials in assetm
+  - [x] change idx to id in state / entity / etc.
   - [x] ! get game comliling again
   - [ ] comment all .h files in core
     - [x] debug